-This gives the coating strength.
+These additives give the coating strength.

-This is combined with high quality colour pigments and dyes, flexible resins, fungicides etc. Some coatings are even made with an amount of glass fibre (grp) in them, so the name of the game in exterior coatings is low maintenance, long life and strength!
+This is combined with high quality colour pigments and dyes, flexible resins, fungicides etc. Some coatings are even made with an amount of glass fibre (GRP) in them, so the name of the game in exterior coatings is low maintenance, long life and strength!

 It’s not a quick fix, it’s not meant to be, and ALL houses surely deserve far more care and respect than a quick cheap job by cash in hand type builders?